Running training for all ages & abilities.

 Simply, Marc's mission is to help others develop their best selves.

 At his core, Marc is a teacher.
-As an education entrepreneur with over 20 years of experience he has served in the roles of coach, teacher, school founder, school leader, and executive director.
+As an education entrepreneur with almost 30 years of experience he has served in the roles of coach, teacher, school founder, school leader, executive director, and partner.

 Over the past several years Marc has combined his deep education experience with his passion for health and wellness to work with people of all ages.
-Marc offers services in running coaching.
-He is a Certified Senior ChiRunning and ChiWalking Instructor.
+Marc offers services to support running , walking , and mindfulness.
+He is a Certified Master ChiRunning and ChiWalking Instructor and has completed a year-long mindfulness teacher training program.

 A Worcester, Mass native, Marc now lives in Wrentham, Massachusetts with his wife Gianna and sons Caleb and Sam.
 Marc has spent much of his adult life in New York City and Denver, but is happy to be back in Massachusetts.

 Marc is an avid runner with regular podium finishes.
-He is especially proud of his 2:51:50 PR in the 2017 Boston Marathon and successful completion of two 50-mile ultramarathons.
+He is especially proud of his 2:51:50 PR in the 2017 Boston Marathon and successful completion of several 50+ mile ultramarathons.

 Marc on his way to a 10th place finish in the Colfax Marathon in Denver, CO